Homemade Eggnog (Polish Way)

 Does Homemade Eggnog Have Raw Egg?

 Yes, traditional homemade eggnog recipes often include raw eggs.
-The eggs are typically separated, with the yolks used in the main mixture, and the whites are often whipped separately and folded in later to create a frothy texture.
+The eggs are typically separated, with the yolks used in the main mixture, and the whites are usually whipped separately and folded in later to create a frothy texture.

 How to Make Homemade Eggnog